salixlabs/pomodoro2/README.md

 - Display the remaining time in minutes and seconds
 - Start, pause, and reset the timer
 - Can work on desktop or mobile
+- Successfuly deployed to github pages
+- Working on this project from multiple local machines, using GitHub as a remote repository